bobpoekert/Long-poll-Fanout/README.md

 Authorizaiton
 -------------

 Before a client is sent any data, a POST request is made to the auth\_server url you specified.
-It's sent the comma-separated list of urls that the user provided as postdata.
+It's sent as postdata the comma-separated list of urls that the user provided.
 If this endpoint returns a 200 response, the request is allowed to continue.
 Otherwise, the response from the auth server is passed on to the client and the request is terminated.

 Response Formats
 ---------------

-You can specify the response format you want in the first element of the url path.
+You can specify the response format you want in the first element of the url path. e.g.: `/sse/http://www.google.com` or `/bin/http://www.google.com`

 There are two response formats: